The best way to visit the Orsay Museum

-You have only 2 hours to visit Orsay before you go to the airport and take your plane?
+You have only two hours to visit Orsay Museum before you go to the airport and take your plane?
 You want to see the museum without losing a day in it?
-What is the best way to visit The Orsay museum and view its paintings and objects from the 19th century?
+What is the best way to visit the Orsay Museum and view its paintings and objects from the nineteenth century?
 Here are my tips about how to visit this wonderful museum without losing time or missing the most important things in the museum!
 Read on to find out the best way to visit the Orsay Museum!

 If you have a ticket, you can enter through Gate C, which is just next to the main entrance and where there are less people than on the other gate.
-If you don’t have tickets and if the main entrance is full of people, you can go to the Orangerie (In The Tuileries garden, just next to Concorde square), which is on the other side of the Seine, almost in front of the Musée d’Orsay, at the Orangerie you can buy a special ticket which allows you to enter in the Orangerie and in Orsay.
-There are less people here, normally, so you will save time.
+If you don’t have tickets and if the main entrance is full of people, you can go to the Orangerie, which is in the Tuileries Garden, just next to the Concorde square.
+Located on the other side of the Seine, almost in front of the Musée d’Orsay, at the Orangerie you can buy a special ticket which allows you to enter both in the Orangerie and in the Orsay.
+There are less people there, normally, so you will save time.

-Once you enter the Museum, what to do next?
+Once you enter the museum, what to do next?
 If you don’t have much time, go directly to the top floor, the 5th, to see the most famous impressionist paintings the museum has.
 Monet, Manet, Degas, Renoir will wait for you there.
 If you are fond of Impressionism, you can also go to the Orangerie Museum which is just on the other side of the Seine.
 Or you can also go to the Musée Marmottan, which is Monet’s museum in Paris, on the sixteenth arrondissement.
-You can get there by taking the metro line 9 and stop at La Muette metro Station on line 9).
+You can get there by taking the metro line 9 and stop at La Muette metro station.

-If you still have time, just walk to different galleries, there are objects too, like furniture, which I love to pass by, because they are from the 19th and early 20th centuries.
-After impressionist paintings, there are two things you should not miss: the view, from the last floor, of Paris, you can see the Seine, the Louvre, Tuileries Garden, it’s really beautiful, you can see it through the outside clock (Orsay used to be a Train Station, that is why there are so many clocks!), and you should go to the “Salle des fêtes” (ballroom), on the second floor, with its large chandeliers, all the gilding.
+If you still have time, just walk to different galleries, there are objects too, like furniture, which I love to pass by, because they are from the nineteenth and early twentieth centuries.
+After impressionist paintings, there are two things you should not miss: the view, from the last floor, of Paris, you can see the Seine, the Louvre, the Tuileries Garden, it’s really beautiful, you can also see it through the outside clock (Orsay used to be a train station, that is why there are so many clocks!), and you should go to the “salle des fêtes” (ballroom), on the second floor, with its large chandeliers, all the gilding.
 I love this place, because we see all the old buildings of Paris, palaces and everything, but we can never see how it was inside, so it is really a wonderful experience to go to the Orsay ballroom.